Register for Free edWebinars Below

 - What was the difference that took place when you had a teacher believe in you?

 - Did you have struggles conveying your potential to teachers?

 - How is dyslexia viewed within the Black community?

-This eye-opening and relevant edWebinar will help any educator or administrator understand the perspective of students with dyslexia.
-This edWebinar will be of interest to preK through high school teachers and school and district leaders.
-There will be time for questions at the end of the presentation.
+This eye-opening and relevant edWebinar helps any educator or administrator understand the perspective of students with dyslexia.
+This recorded edWebinar will be of interest to preK through high school teachers and school and district leaders.

 About the Presenter